pg-support/supt-km/docs/4. Processes/c. Post-sale/Warranty Service/US/DOA (US).md

 - Method#1:

 Click "Get return label", the label will be downloaded on your computer.
+*If you don't see this button, please refresh the page.*

 Attach the label to the email and send it to the customer.